Piolie/DjvuRleImagePlugin/README.md

 # DjVu RLE Image Plugin, for Pillow
-This is a simple decoder for the DjVu RLE image format as defined in the ([DjVuLibre docs](http://djvu.sourceforge.net/doc/man/csepdjvu.html)).
+This is a simple Pillow plugin for the DjVu RLE image format as defined in the ([DjVuLibre docs](http://djvu.sourceforge.net/doc/man/csepdjvu.html)).
+It is written in pure Python.
+So far only the decoder has been implemented.

 ## Usage
-Simply place DjvuRleImagePlugin.py in your working folder and do `import DjvuRleImagePlugin`.
-You should now be able to use PIL to open DjVu RLE files: `im = Image.open("Image.rle")`.
+Simply place `DjvuRleImagePlugin.py` where Python can find it and do `import DjvuRleImagePlugin` to register the plugin; then `import PIL`.
+You should now be able to use PIL to open DjVu RLE files: `im = Image.open("image.djvurle")`.

+## Decoder notes
+- The color format doesn't support partial transparency.
+Pixels can only be fully transparent or not transparent at all.
+Wherever the decoder finds a transparent pixel, it sets the (R, G, B) values to (0, 0, 0) and the transparency to fully transparent.
+Everywhere else it's non-transparent.

-## Current status
+## Current status: BETA
+The plugin is a WIP.
+I'm still adding/modifying/bugfixing it.

-BETA!
-I have tested it with some bitonal images generated with the DjVuLibre decoder:
+I have tested it with several bitonal images generated with the DjVuLibre decoder (`ddjvu -format=rle out.djvu test.djvurle`).

-    `ddjvu -format=rle out.djvu test.djvurle`
-Unfortunately, there is no way to generate color RLE files with the DjVuLibre tools.
-So I have built some synthetic testing files which also seem to work.
+There is no way to generate color RLE files with the DjVuLibre tools, so I have used Netpbm's `pbmtodjvurle` and `pamtodjvurle` to generate DjVu RLE images and so far the decoder seems to work fine on those files.

 ## Future work
 - Write some tests.